 I’ve modified and perfected this recipe thanks to some tips from my brother Chef Kev.
 Thanks bro!
 I think I have it nailed now.

-The first time I made Bruschetta was while on maternity leave and I watched a lot of cooking shows.
+The first time I made Bruschetta was while on maternity leave.
+I had lots of time to watch a lot of cooking shows.
 My son was born in September so there were tomatoes in the garden, lots and lots of them.
 I was watching a show I loved called Caprial’s Café.
 That’s where I learned to “colour” the bread with garlic and how to pronounce bruschetta properly.
 Most people don’t.

-Start by making the tomato topping.
-Seed and chop the tomatoes quite small.
+Start by seeding and chopping the tomatoes quite small.
 I find the smaller pieces stay in place better and are easier to eat politely.
 Nothing worse than a big piece of tomato falling off your bread and landing on your clean shirt.
+There’s no need to peel the tomatoes.

-Cut a baguette (this is a good way to use up some bread if it’s a bit stale, just not too stale) into slices, slightly diagonal.
-This makes sure you have enough surface for the tomato mixture.
-It looks better too!
+Cut a baguette into diagonal slices.
+This is a good way to use up some bread if it’s a bit stale, just not too stale.
+Diagonal slices give you a bit more surface space for your tomato mixture.
+They looks better too!
 Ciabatta isn’t the best choice because it has holes big enough for the tomato mixture to fall through.

 Heat a grill pan on the stove top or use the barbecue to grill the bread.
 Brush each slice with olive oil, grill, turn and grill the other side.
 You don’t want them too hard, just lightly toasted with some char marks.
-That’s just for show.
+The char marks aren’t just for show, they add a nice toasty flavour to the bread.

 Top each slice with a spoonful of tomato mixture, using the back of the spoon to press down to ensure the topping stays on the bread.

 Finish with some grated parmesan.
-Place it under the broiler, just for a minute or two, just long enough to warm it up if the bread has cooled a bit and to let the cheese melt.
+Lay the Bruschetta slices on a baking sheet or back on the grill pan and heat under the broiler, just for a minute or two, just long enough to warm it up if the bread has cooled a bit and to let the cheese melt.

 Here’s the recipe: